n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

 rules designed to match them in subsequences.
 Therefore, this feature must be applied before all other many-to-one substitutions.

+> Note: Akhand ligatures are rare in Gurmukhi.

 ![KSsa ligation](/images/gurmukhi/kassa-ligation.png)

 ![JNya ligation](/images/gurmukhi/janya-ligation.png)